net-daemon/docs/docs/v3/started/development.md

 title: Get started with NetDaemon app development
 ---
 ## 1. Get the project template
 There are two ways you can get the template.
 If you want to use GitHub you can clone the template.
 If you prefer the dotnet cli there is a template for it you can install.
+Watch the small introduction video how to get the project template using the cli tool.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/8FDWLy9JtJM" frameborder="0" allow="accelerometer;  encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Clone the app-template
 One way get started with app development for NetDaemon 3 is to use or clone the [app template repo](https://github.com/net-daemon/netdaemon-app-template) and use the branch `v3`.
 That will give you everything you need to get started developing your first automation.